 Matt has been featured at the Montreal Jazz Festival, the Historic Lewiston Jazz Festival, NAMM Winter and Summer Shows, the Montreal Guitar Show, One Month Festival of South Korea, Twilight at the Barnes, Daniel Pearl Music Days and Welcome America celebrations.
 Matt established and performed for the Solo Guitar On A Saturday Morning live series.
 He has been featured on a variety of televised programs, including Cafe Improv, Miles of Music and Puerto Rican Panorama, and in the independent film Smoke And Mirrors.

 While much of the world was locked-down Matt self-produced and released his album Power Trio Project featuring his bass guitarist Tony Donato and drummer Paul Albrecht.
 It marked Matt's first album release with his group in ten years.
 Balance, his previous album release, was a solo guitar project which featured Matt on acoustic classical-style guitar.

 While Matt has worked with a broad range of musical artists, including Larry Coryell, Joey DeFrancesco, Mike Clark, Kenwood Dennard, Essra Mohawk, Herbie Nix, Adrian Valosin, Elio Villafranca, Bobby Zankel and Bill Zola, he's also worked as an anonymous session musician on innumerable recording projects.

 A current faculty member at the Ambler Music Academy and Cheltenham Music & Art, Matt served as Head of Faculty at FrankfordStyle School for Creative Arts and as Music Program Director for Zanaras Music Stores.
-He conducts guitar-based workshops and masterclasses and has co-hosted a workshop on improvisation with Kenwood Dennard at Berklee College.
+He conducts workshops and masterclasses and has co-led a workshop on improvisation with Kenwood Dennard at Berklee College.